 Is There Any Alternative to Dental Implants?

-If you're missing teeth and considering dental implants as a solution, you may wonder if there are any alternatives.
-As dental experts, we provide you with information about alternative solutions for missing teeth and help you determine which option is right for you.
+If you're missing teeth and considering dental implants as a solution, you may wonder if there are any alternatives or, in general, which are the tooth replacement options available.
+As dental experts, we provide you with information about alternatives to dental implants, solutions for missing teeth and help you determine which option is right for you.

 What are the Best Alternatives to Dental Implants?

-Dental bridges and removable dentures are two of the most common alternatives to dental implants.
-Dental bridges are composed of one or more false teeth that are anchored to the remaining natural teeth on either side of the gap.
-Removable dentures are custom-fitted to the patient’s mouth and can be easily removed for cleaning.
-While these alternatives may not be as durable as dental implants, they are more affordable and less invasive.
+Dental bridges and removable dentures are two of the most common alternatives to dental implants and considerable natural tooth replacement options in several cases.
+One or more false teeth compose dental bridges, anchoring to the remaining natural teeth on either side of the gap.
+Dental professionals custom-fit removable dentures to the patient’s mouth, and the patient can easily remove them for cleaning.
+While these alternatives may be not as durable as dental implants, they are more affordable and less invasive tooth replacement solutions.

 When Are Dental Implants Your Only Option to Restore Your Teeth?

-You need implant-supported dentures on zygomatic implants if you have severely damaged bone.
-Either you are already edentulous (missing all of your teeth) or soon to be edentulous.
+You need implant-supported dentures on common or zygomatic implants if you have severely damaged bone.
+Either you are already an edentulous patient (missing all of your teeth) or soon to be edentulous.
 In this medical situation, patients have typically exhausted every avenue of missing teeth replacement or did not qualify as candidates for conventional implant methods.

 When Do You Need Zygomatic Implants?

-As an alternative to dental implants, zygomatic implants aren’t anchored into the jawbone but into the zygoma (cheek) bone.
+As an alternative to dental implants, zygomatic implants anchor not into the jawbone but into the zygoma (cheek) bone.
 And because the Zygoma bone does not waste away, there is always sufficient bone and, therefore, ample chance of achieving implant stability.
-This high possibility for achieving implant stability is the reason why patients visiting a dental center for zygomatic rehabilitation see the treatment option as their last chance to get a long-lasting, fully functioning, and permanent set of new teeth.
+This high possibility for achieving implant stability is why patients visiting a dental center for zygomatic rehabilitation see the treatment option as their last chance to get a long-lasting, fully functioning, and permanent set of new teeth.